BCIT-203/COMM-2216-User-Documentation-Assignment/docs/9-glossary.md

 ## Version Control System (VCS)

    A **Version Control System** is a tool used to track changes in files over time, especially in software development.
-It allows developers to manage and record changes made to the source code, making it easier to collaborate, revert to previous versions, and maintain a history of the project.
+It makes it easier for developers to collaborate and revert the source code.

 ## Distributed System

-   A **Distributed System** refers to a system where copies of the repository are available on multiple machines.
-In Git, each developer has a complete local copy of the repository, allowing them to work offline, make changes, and later synchronize those changes with other copies of the repository.
-This differs from centralized systems, where there is only one server containing the full repository.
+   A **Distributed System** refers to a system that has multiple copies available on different machines.

 ## Branching

-   **Branching** is a process in Git that allows developers to create separate lines of development within the same project.
-Each branch can be worked on independently, and changes can later be merged back into the main project.
-Branching helps organize features, bug fixes, and experiments without affecting the main codebase.
+   **Branching** allows developers to create separate lines of development within the same project.
+Branches are independent of each other, and changes can be merged into each other.
+Branching helps organize features, bug fixes, and experiments without affecting others.

 ## Merging